 U.S. Labeling Requirements for Textile, Apparel, Footwear and Travel Goods

 The U.S. Customs and Border Protection (CBP) and the Federal Trade Commission (FTC) enforce labeling laws and acts in the United States.
 In general, textile and apparel products sold in the United States must be labeled with the following information: the fiber content, the country of origin, the manufacturer or dealer identity, and the care instructions.
-For a detailed description of these requirements and other important labeling information, please see the FTC website - Textile, Wool, Fur and Apparel Matters.
+For a detailed description of these requirements and other important labeling information, please see the FTC website - Clothing and Textiles.
 Also, Threading Your Way Through the Labeling Requirements Under the Textile & Wool Acts is a very helpful publication.

 Labels containing fiber content, country of origin, the identification of the manufacturer, importer, or other dealer, and care instructions must be present at the time the end user takes possession of the good.
 Labels containing care instructions must be attached permanently to the item.
 While the labeling requirements do not apply until the product is ready to be sold to the end user, it is important to note that U.S. Customs and Border Protection may have different regulations and producing the labeling information for the goods being imported may be a determining factor in the clearance process.
 If goods are being shipped in an intermediate stage of manufacturing it is important that an invoice with the above information accompanies the goods.

 The care label must state what the regular care is and what care is needed for the ordinary use of the product.
 It is important to note that the symbols designated in ASTM Standard D5489-07 are acceptable and that those used in Europe are not.

 Also see the CBP's Informed Compliance Guide on Marking Requirements for Wearing Apparel (5/2008) and the FTC's Registered Identification Number (RN) Database webpage.